NO tipping! So convenient!

 Kkanbu Chicken: Koreans just love, love, love fried chicken!
 I’m not really big on fried chicken but I searched for the crispy roasted whole chicken that I used to enjoy as a child, served with non-spicy cubed radish kimchi.
 And I found it at Kkanbu Chicken.
 My friends order all white-meat fried chicken and I order the roasted one; we scarf it down with cold tap beer.

-29th Floor Cafeteria of G-Tower: For 5,500 W (about $5.00), you can enjoy a full tray of tasty Korean lunch while enjoying the full view of Central Park and surrounding areas; I eat in this employee cateferia at least twice a week to consume needed vegetations and meats; its taste is close to my grandma’s flavoring (G-Tower hired chefs to create healthy meals for hundreds of its employees and guests) and it’s cheaper than making it myself.
+29th Floor Cafeteria of G-Tower: For 5,500 W (about $5.00), you can enjoy a full tray of tasty Korean lunch while enjoying the grand view of Central Park and surrounding areas; I eat in this employee cateferia at least twice a week to consume needed vegetables and meats; it’s taste is close to my grandma’s flavoring (G-Tower hired chefs to create healthy meals for hundreds of its employees and guests) and it’s cheaper than making it myself.

 La CaSa: I finally found a Mexican restaurant that serve Mexican dishes that I’m used to in Chicago; hard shelled tacos are still absent; I was told that Koreans prefer soft shelled tacos, because hard shelled tacos are too crunchy and feel like eating a snack.